Low Power Modes in STM32 – Sleep, Stop, and Standby Modes

 __HAL_PWR_CLEAR_FLAG(PWR_FLAG_WU);

-/* clear the RTC Wake UP (WU) flag */
+/* Clear RTC wake-up flag */

 __HAL_RTC_WAKEUPTIMER_CLEAR_FLAG(&hrtc, RTC_FLAG_WUTF);

-/* Enable the WAKEUP PIN */
+/* Enable wake-up pin */

 HAL_PWR_EnableWakeUpPin(PWR_WAKEUP_PIN1);